EzioPearce/EzioPearce.github.io/README.md

 ## Work Experience:
-1. Integration Wizards: Computer Vision Programmer Intern (present) Develop and Deploy Training models for the Dataset using for CCTV Cameras that use Computer Vision
+1. Integration Wizards: Computer Vision Programmer Intern (present) \n Develop and Deploy Training models for the Dataset using for CCTV Cameras that use Computer Vision

-2. Traceabl: CTO
+2. Traceabl: CTO \n
     Architected and Deployed Blockchain Models to enable traceability of textile products